 Monday 13 July 1868.
 Paid 2nd instalment of my house on Saturday.

 Friday 29 January 1869.
-Highest tide ever Seen here, it was 5ft in the old & about 6 deep in the new shop, all the Stock each embankment carried away.
+Highest tide ever Seen here, it was 3ft in the old & about 6 deep in the new shop, all the So.
+Beach embankment carried away.

 Saturday 30 January 1869.
 Morning tide higher than ever.
-We have a good deal damaged, but We have nothing to Say.
+We have a good deal damaged.

 Wednesday 24 March 1869.
 I am about to dispose of old Shop & Stock at 10% less than cost.